Paying and Persuading: Time Structure of Payments

 It is worth explicitly flagging that the above informal argument is distinct from two alternative intuitions one might have about the result.
 First is the intuition that transfers must be backloaded because information provision is ``always free'' (since there are no costs to information acquisition).
 In fact, it can be that in the absence of transfers, the cost of giving the agent more information can be arbitrarily high because it allows Receiver to take actions which can be very damaging to Sender but which only marginally benefit Receiver.
-With transfers, however, the pullback lemma shows that Sender can bound the cost of transferring utility to Receiver via information and transfers by at most $-k$, which is the marginal cost of simply paying an agent to fulfill a utility promise.
+With transfers, however, the pullback lemma shows that Sender can bound the cost of transferring utility to Receiver via information and transfers by at most $k$, which is the marginal cost of simply paying an agent to fulfill a utility promise.
 Second is the intuition that transfers can be mechanically backloaded because payments are perfectly intertemporally substitutable.
 While it is true payments can be mechanically pushed backwards (at the cost of increasing them by $\frac{1}{\delta}$) while maintaining optimality, this mechanical push-back does not change the information structure.
 Thus, there is no guarantee after pushing back payments that (1) for all optimal contracts the state is fully revealed or that (2) pushing transfers back would encourage information revelation.
 Thus, there is no way to guarantee by simply backloading transfers that they would ever be used as a last resort in some optimal contract.
+In contrast, my construction (in Lemma \ref{l: squeezing lemma}) (1) pushes transfers into specific future histories where the state is not fully revealed, and (2) simultaneously reveals more information to increase the agents' indirect consumption utility.
+Combined, this alleviates the need for transfers today, while also guaranteeing that future histories see more informative experiments.
+Finally, transfers are guaranteed to be a last resort by appealing to an appropriate compactness argument, after having pushed utility far enough back that all future experiments fully reveal the state (Lemma \ref{l: squeezing lemma}).

 Moreover, I remark here that Theorem \ref{t: transfers as last resort} is conceptually distinct from familiar backloading results in the dynamic contracting literature (\cite{ray2003time}, \cite{guo2020dynamic}).
 First, it is not a pure incentive backloading result---informational incentives can still arrive over time.
 Second, it is a sequencing argument between payments and information, not a characterization of optimal asymptotic contracts.
 Third, unlike \cite{ray2003time}, who requires discount factors are not too high\footnote{This prevents Sender from obtaining first best; see Assumption (A.5) of \cite{ray2003time}.}, my characterization holds for all $\delta$ (and in fact gives nontrivial payoff predictions as $\delta \to 1$: see Proposition \ref{p: persuasion upper bound}).
 Finally, even with quasilinear transfers, the asymptotic contract neither needs to (1) immiserate Receiver, or (2) settle into the one which maximizes Receiver payoffs.